Total Visioncare Examination - The best way to look after your eyes

 The test takes just a few seconds and is painless.

 Slit Lamp Biomicroscopy

-To accurately view the interior and exterior of the eye in 3D we use slit lamp indirect biomicroscopy - a technique which involves specialist skills and an advanced piece of equipment to view all the hard to reach corners of the eye.
+To accurately view the interior and exterior of the eye in 3D, we use slit lamp indirect biomicroscopy - a technique which involves specialist skills and an advanced piece of equipment to view all the hard-to-reach corners of the eye.
 This method can help us identify retinal bleeds, holes, tears and detachments far more accurately than traditional methods of looking in your eyes.
 Biomicroscopy also aids detection of diabetic eye disease, glaucoma, Papilloedema (pressure behind the eye), Truemacular degeneration, hypertension and many other conditions.

 We check colour vision firstly in childhood to establish if there is an inherited problem and gain a baseline for future reference.
 Some colour deficiencies that occur later in life can be caused by illness, accident or poisoning.
 Colour vision is easy to check.
 The test is performed under daylight lighting conditions in the consulting room.
 There are several variations of colour vision testing, some requested for particular occupations.

 Colour vision deficiency is commonly known as colour blindness.
 Real colour blindness when people see things only in greyscale is very rare.
 Most people with colour vision problems have an inherited red-green colour deficiency which leads to confusion of colours in that spectrum.
 Due to its inheritance pattern, it is most common in men.
 Approximately 8% of men and 1% of women are colour deficient.
 There are other types of colour deficiency that can affect other colour groups as well.
 Red, green and blue cone cells at the back of our eyes detect colour variations.
-In colour deficient eyes one or more type of the cones may be absent or deficient therefore affecting the ability to perceive certain colours.
+In colour deficient eyes, one or more types of the cones may be absent or deficient, affecting the ability to perceive certain colours.